protechunipd/SGAD/README.md

 ===

 It's composed of the source codes for the server, the source codes for the client and some documentation (in italian language), partially related to the teaching and not interesting by most of the users.

+The installation instructions are in the /Documenti/Manuale_Di_Installazione/Manuale_Di_Installazione.pdf document.